There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

 - Check out these cards for states and capitals.
 We love them.

-- Gather the “get ahead” supplies on my science supply lists.
+- OLD PLANS: Gather the “get ahead” supplies on my science supply lists.
 Also, see where the experiments fall in your seasons.
 Some of them might be off.

-- Put it in a dedicated box; be a nazi about it.
+- Hide them from your family.
+Put it in a dedicated box; be a nazi about it.
 I seriously had a “hands off” roll of foil.
 Science only!
 It’s the only way to make sure you have the right supplies on the day.
-TOPS supplies are commonly found in the home, but they are also commonly USED UP in the home.
+Experiment supplies are commonly found in the home, but they are also commonly USED UP in the home.

 - Get a primary lined book or white board.
 There’s a lot of writing!